Siwaphiwe220030898/Digital-Portfolio/README.md

 **S**ituation: I was asked to complete a personality assessment as part of the training.
 **T**ask: Understand how my traits relate to workplace environments.
 **A**ction: I completed the 16Personalities (MBTI) test and reviewed my results.
-**R**esult: My type, INFJ, suggests I thrive in thoughtful, mission-driven roles like project management or UX design.
+**R**esult: My type, ENTJ, suggests I thrive in thoughtful, mission-driven roles like project management or solution architecture.

 ---